frvnzz/AutoCare_Tracker/README.md

 # AutoCareTracker

 AutoCareTracker is an Android app for tracking car maintenance records.
-This Project was created for the course Mobile Coding during the third semester of the Bachelor's Programme 'Creative Computing' at the UAS St. Pölten
+This Project was created for the course Mobile Coding during the third semester of the Bachelor's Programme 'Creative Computing' at the UAS St. Pölten.
+The APK of the finished project can be downloaded under the releases tab.

 ## Features